cagrell/gp_constr/README.md

 # GPConstr - Gaussian Process regression with linear operator constraints
 Python module for constrained GP regression.

 Code based on the paper [_C.
 Agrell (2019) Gaussian processes with linear operator inequality constraints_](https://arxiv.org/abs/1901.03134).
-The current implementation covers boundedness of the function to estimate, combined with bounds on its first order partial derivatives, using the RBF kernenel.
+The current implementation covers boundedness of the function to estimate, combined with bounds on its first order partial derivatives, using the RBF kernel.

 ### Prerequisites
 Besides the standard numpy/scipy libraries, [rpy2](https://pypi.org/project/rpy2/) is used to access some useful R packages for working with the truncated multivariate normal distribution.
 The code has been tested with the following requirements: